 Wednesday September 15, 10:30 am ET

 (EAST HANOVER, N.J.,– September 15, 2004 /PRNewswire/) – More than 80% of Americans believe US citizens should be able to purchase drugs from outside the US, according to a new study by NOP World Health.
-Canada is the only country, however, which the majority of Americans (60%) view as a safe source of prescription products.
+Canada is the only country, however, that the majority of Americans (60%) view as a safe source of prescription products.
 Just 30% would feel comfortable buying drugs from Western Europe-and comfort levels drop below 10% for other parts of the world.
-Only 4% of Americans, for instance, would feel comfortable, if they thought their prescription drugs came from Central America, the Middle East or Africa.
+Only 4% of Americans, for instance, would feel comfortable, if they thought their prescription drugs came from Central America, the Middle East, or Africa.

 “Based on our findings, we can expect to see more Americans traveling to Canada to buy prescription drugs at lower prices than they can find in the US,” says Andrea McDonough, Senior Director of Market Events for NOP World Health.
 “We also can anticipate that Americans will be scrutinizing Web sites more closely to ensure the prescription drugs they’re buying come from Canada rather than another country.

-“Our results show that-although they want to save money-Americans clearly feel there is a safety risk in buying prescription products outside the US, if the drugs come from anywhere but Canada.
-Since our first study in June, consumer awareness of safety issues, such as counterfeit drugs, has risen dramatically, with the Internet, newspapers and magazines cited as key sources of information.”
+“Our results show that although they want to save money-Americans clearly feel there is a safety risk in buying prescription products outside the US if the drugs come from anywhere but Canada.
+Since our first study in June, consumer awareness of safety issues, such as counterfeit drugs, has risen dramatically, with the Internet, newspapers, and magazines cited as key sources of information.”

 The desire to save money remains the primary reason Americans are willing to purchase drugs from non-US sources.
 A 25% discount seems to be the level that pushes consumers toward considering filling their prescriptions in Canadian, rather than American, pharmacies.
-Hypertension, depression/anxiety and high cholesterol are the classes most vulnerable to importation, as consumers seek to save on their prescriptions.
+Hypertension, depression/anxiety, and high cholesterol are the classes most vulnerable to importation, as consumers seek to save on their prescriptions.